merlos/ask-me/README.md

 * Tutorial to make Q&A using OpenAI API https://platform.openai.com/docs/tutorials/web-qa-embeddings
 * Source code of the tutorial https://github.com/openai/openai-cookbook/tree/main/solutions/web_crawl_Q%26A
+* A more advanced version using Dagster and LangChain https://dagster.io/blog/chatgpt-langchain
+* A version using LangChain and a Notion DB https://github.com/hwchase17/langchain

 ## LICENSE MIT

-Copyright (c) 2023 Juan M. Merlos @merlos and contributors.
+Copyright (c) 2023 Juan M. Merlos @merlos.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: